PalisadoesFoundation/talawa-admin/INSTALLATION.md

 ## Setting up REACT_APP_RECAPTCHA_SITE_KEY in .env file

-Make sure to go through INSTALLATION.md  `setting-up-recaptcha_secret_key-in-env-file` section of [Talawa-API repo](https://github.com/PalisadoesFoundation/talawa-api).
+Refer to to the `RECAPTCHA` section in the INSTALLATION.md file found in [Talawa-API repo](https://github.com/PalisadoesFoundation/talawa-api).

 `Talawa-admin` needs the `reCAPTCHA site key` for the `reCAPTCHA` service you set up during `talawa-api` installation as shown in this screenshot:-